Skip to main content

 Weatherize your home.
 Replace worn-out weather stripping and door sweeps, and caulk around your doorways and windows.
 You can reduce your carbon dioxide emissions by 1700 pounds per year.

 Improve your home's insulation.
-Insulate your walls and ceilings; this can save about 25% of home heating bills and 2,000 pounds of carbon dioxide per year.
+Adding more (or better) insulation to walls and ceilings can reduce home heating/cooling bills by about 25% and avoid 2,000 pounds of carbon dioxide per year.

 Global Warming Solutions